 Students’ user accounts are valid for a single term or the full academic year, depending on attendance.

 Graduating in the middle of the term does not end the validity of the user account.
-For example, if you graduate in October, your user account will remain valid until the end of January.
+Your account will remain active for five (5) months after you graduate.
+Please note: user accounts of Open university students are only active for the duration of the course.

 Staff

-Staff user accounts are valid for a maximum of eighteen months at a time.
+Staff user accounts are valid for a maximum of 18 months at a time.
 For temporary staff members, the validity of accounts is linked to the duration of the employment relationship.
 The period of validity expires 14 days after the end of the employment relationship.
 However, the maximum period of validity of user accounts is eighteen months at a time.
+The validity will be automatically extended as long as the employment relationship remains valid.

 Other user accounts